uppedtrout/Better-config/README.md

 The Forty-Fourth Name is KINMA
 Judge and Lord of the Gods, at whose name they quake in fear.
 That the Gods may not err, this Power was given to oversee their activities, should they be lawful and within the nature of the Covenant, for the Gods are forgetful, and very far away.
-His Word isDownloaded from www.holybooks.com ENGAIGAI and his Seal is this:
+His Word is ENGAIGAI and his Seal is this:
 The Forty-Fifth Name is ESIZKUR
 This Spirit possesses the knowledge of the length of Life of any man, even unto the